Brandon Drury: Arizona Diamondbacks

 On January 24, 2013, the Braves traded Drury, along with Martín Prado, Randall Delgado, Zeke Spruill, and Nick Ahmed to the Arizona Diamondbacks for Justin Upton and Chris Johnson.
 He played his first season in the Diamondbacks organization with the South Bend Silver Hawks.
 In 134 games, he hit .302/.362/.500 with 15 home runs.
-He started the 2014 season for the Visalia Rawhide of the Class A-Advanced California League, and in August was promoted to the Mobile BayBears of the Class AA Southern League.
+He started the 2014 season for the Visalia Rawhide of the High-A California League, and in August was promoted to the Mobile BayBears of the Double-A Southern League.
 He had a .299 batting average, 23 home runs and 95 RBI.
 After the season, Drury was sent to the Arizona Fall League, where he played for the Salt River Rafters.

 In 2015, the Diamondbacks invited Drury to spring training and assigned him to Mobile to begin the season.
-On June 23, he was promoted to the Reno Aces of the Class AAA Pacific Coast League.
+On June 23, he was promoted to the Reno Aces of the Triple-A Pacific Coast League.
 The Diamondbacks called Drury up to the major leagues on September 1, 2015, and he made his debut that day.
 Drury collected his first major league hit, a single, off Colorado Rockies pitcher Jon Gray.
 Drury hit his first home run on September 22, off Los Angeles Dodgers pitcher Adam Liberatore.

 Due to his strong offensive performance, Drury was mentioned as a possible backup outfielder during spring training in 2016.
 He became one of the last players to make the Diamondbacks 2016 Opening Day roster.
 The Diamondbacks occasionally started Drury in the outfield as well as second and third base to keep his bat in the lineup.
 Drury was optioned to Reno to clear a roster spot for Shelby Miller on June 19, despite hitting .275/.313/.456 up to that point in the season.
 The Diamondbacks recalled Drury on June 24, a day after outfielder Socrates Brito had fractured a toe on his right foot.

 New York Yankees

-On February 20, 2018, the Diamondbacks traded Drury to the New York Yankees in a three-team trade, where they acquired Steven Souza from the Tampa Bay Rays and Taylor Widener from the Yankees, while the Rays also acquired Nick Solak from the Yankees and Anthony Banda and two player to be named later (Colin Poche and Sam McWilliams) from the Diamondbacks.
+On February 20, 2018, the Diamondbacks traded Drury to the New York Yankees in a three-team trade, where they acquired Steven Souza from the Tampa Bay Rays and Taylor Widener from the Yankees, while the Rays also acquired Nick Solak from the Yankees and Anthony Banda and two players to be named later (Colin Poche and Sam McWilliams) from the Diamondbacks.

 On April 6, 2018, Drury left the game due to blurred vision and migraines.
-The next day, on April 7, Drury was placed on the 10-day disabled list due to severe migraines.
+The next day, Drury was placed on the 10-day disabled list due to severe migraines.
 On May 14, he was activated from the disabled list, and optioned to Triple-A Scranton/Wilkes Barre.